BE-PIN/be-pin.github.io/Appendices_text/appendix-8-6-metadata-database-fields.md

-# Appendix 8.6 — Metadata database fields

-*Section 8.2.3 — Description of the fields of the metadata database*
+# Appendix 8.6 — Description of the fields of the metadata database

 Description of the metadata recorded for each data source held in the database.
 Five fields are populated from a controlled vocabulary; those keywords are defined in the